 My name is Susan Wittig Albert.

-For the last 15+ years, I've been writing mysteries, and I now have two series currently underway (and, happily, under contract): a contemporary series featuring an herbalist who lives in a fictional town called Pecan Springs TX; and a fantasy-historical series set in the English Lake District in the years between 1905-1913, with Beatrix Potter as its protagonist.
-My husband Bill and I have just concluded our co-authored series of late Victorian/Edwardian mysteries set in England, which we wrote under the pseudonym of Robin Paige.
-There are a dozen books in that series.
+For the last 20+ years, I've been writing mysteries, and I now have two series currently underway (and, happily, under contract): a contemporary series featuring an herbalist who lives in a fictional town called Pecan Springs TX; and a Depression-era garden club series.
+I recently concluded an eight-book fantasy-historical series set in the English Lake District in the years between 1905-1913, with Beatrix Potter as its protagonist.
+And with my husband Bill Albert, I am the co-author of a dozen late Victorian/Edwardian mysteries set in England, written under the pseudonym of Robin Paige.

 WHERE I LIVE